-Assess the abundance of tree trunks and rocks with lichen growing on them.
-If most of the trunks and rocks are bare or covered with ivy or moss, this suggests a lack of light in the wood.
-If a large number of tree trunks and rocks have lichens growing on them, including some with luxuriant growth of leafy or bushy lichens, this is indicative of well-lit conditions (see Photo A).
+Assess the abundance of tree trunks and rocky features with lichen growing on them.
+If most of the trunks and rocky features are bare or covered with ivy or moss, this suggests a lack of light in the wood.
+If a large number of tree trunks and rocky features have lichens growing on them, including some with luxuriant growth of leafy or bushy lichens, this is indicative of well-lit conditions (see Photo A).